-Research data management is a complex issue, but done correctly from the start, could save you a lot of time and hassle at the end of the project; when preparing your data for a publication or writing up your thesis.
+Research data management is a complex issue, but done correctly from the start, could save you a lot of time and hassle at the end of the project when preparing your data for a publication or writing up your report, dissertation or thesis.
 Research data takes many forms, ranging from measurements, numbers and images to documents and publications.

-This page is designed to help you get started with managing your data by creating your own Data Management Plan.
+This module aims to help you get started with managing your data by introducing you to key principles around organising, storing, archiving and sharing your data.
+You will also learn how to create your own Data Management Plan.

 The Engineering Library team offer support and training on managing information and data, so feel free to contact us if you have any questions.
 If you want to book a one-to-one session for personalised support, please use our Booking Form.

 Completion of the Data Management Plan activity in this module fulfils the requirement for the Data Manager badge and counts towards the Informed Engineer badge.

 Badges will be awarded at the end of each Term.